Search Apply now

 2. Sleep normally the night before, and take a long nap in the afternoon.

-There is of course a third option, where you sleep in and take a nap before your night shift begins – there are no rules to say you can’t do this!
+But there is a third option, where you sleep in and take a nap before your night shift begins.
+There are no rules to say you can’t do this!
 Ultimately, your decision will depend on what works best for you and your body.

 How long should you sleep before a night shift?

-For those preparing to start shift work for the first time, there are some things you can do to ensure deep and restorative sleep during your time off:
+As a first-time shift worker, there are things you can do to ensure restorative sleep during your time off:

 • Earplugs, eye mask and blackout curtains: You’ll need to make sure that your bedroom is set up for daytime sleeping.
 Invest in some blackout curtains that block sunlight, and get some good quality earplugs so you don’t get disturbed.

 • Regular exercise: People who exercise regularly tend to have better sleep.
-If you know you need a deep sleep in preparation for an upcoming shift, it might be helpful to put some time at the gym while you’re up and about.
+If you know you need deep sleep, it may be helpful to exercise while you’re up and about.

-• Establish a routine: If you have an upcoming block of rostered night shifts, try to establish and stick to a regular sleep routine.
+• Establish a routine: If you have an upcoming block of rostered night shifts, establish a regular sleep routine.
 The sooner your body gets used to the change, the sooner you’ll feel energised while working nights.

 Tip #2: Keep moving

 One of the best things you can do to stay alert while working a night shift is to keep moving.
-This is particularly important if you have some downtime during your shift – although it might feel tempting to sit down and rest your eyes, you’ll be better off if you walk around and stretch your body.
+This is particularly important if you have some downtime during your shift.
+It might feel tempting to sit down and nap, but you’ll be better off taking a walk or stretching.

 Physical movement keeps the blood flowing, which will keep your mind active and help to get you through.
 It can also be very helpful to pop outside for a bit of fresh air if you have the opportunity.